billythegoat356/OVNI/docs.md

 When you **decrease** it, **more** pixels **close** to the key color will be **fully opaque**.
 *If you decrease it too much, sharp edges may appear next to the key color.*

 Depending on your frame's coloring, you may want to play around with these values until it looks good.

+## Note

+By design, these filters *will not work* on RGBA arrays (4 channels).

 # Captions
 OVNI lets you overlay captions on videos with [LibASS](https://github.com/libass/libass).